Kwannon (character): Publication history

-Kwannon originally appeared as the apparently transformed body of Betsy Braddock in Uncanny X-Men #256 (December 1989), written by Chris Claremont and illustrated by Jim Lee.
-Braddock was a British woman, but after passing through the Siege Perilous she mysteriously took on the appearance of a Japanese woman and also gained ninja powers.
-Years later, new writers explained that this new identity was actually a different person.
+The mindless body of Kwannon originally appeared as the apparently transformed body of Betsy Braddock in Uncanny X-Men #256 (December 1989), written by Chris Claremont and illustrated by Jim Lee.
+Braddock was a British woman, but passed through the Siege Perilous, a magical portal that relocated people and rewrote their memories.
+She got amnesia, took on the appearance of a Japanese woman, and also gained ninja powers.
+Years later, new writers explained that this new identity was actually a different person she had been body-swapped with, instead of her original white body having been altered to appear Asian, as depicted in the original comic.

 Kwannon first appeared as a new character separate from Psylocke in X-Men (vol. 2) #17 (February 1993), created by writer Fabian Nicieza and artist Andy Kubert.
-She appeared in X-Men comics of this era until her death in X-Men (vol. 2) #31.
+The story established that Betsy and Kwannon had their minds linked to explain both of them now having both Betsy's psychic powers and Kwannon's assassin training.
+In X-Men comics of 1993-1994, she presented as a second Betsy Braddock going by the codename Revanche and the civilian name Elizabeth, with it being kept ambiguous as to whether Betsy or Elizabeth was Kwannon, both women having a "psychic lock" (psylocke) of the other in their minds.
+In X-Men (vol. 2) #31 (1994), this uncertainty ended with Elizabeth's death due to the Legacy Virus, wherein she recovers her memories as Kwannon on her deathbed.
 Much of the early narrative surrounding the character of Kwannon was confused by continuity errors created by Nicieza, who had failed to read The Uncanny X-Men #255, which depicts the character of Psylocke being discovered on the shores of an island by ninjas of The Hand.
 Kwannon's origin described in X-Men (vol. 2) #22 directly contradicted this scene, so subsequent comics introduced a convoluted series of events to explain away this and other inconsistencies.
-Her body — or rather the original body of Betsy Braddock, which she had come to possess — is later briefly resurrected by The Sisterhood in The Uncanny X-Men #509, but Kwannon herself does not appear.
+The original body of Betsy Braddock which she had come to possess is later briefly resurrected by The Sisterhood in The Uncanny X-Men #509, without Kwannon's spirit.